Internet-Draft SCITT Architecture December 2024

 In order to accommodate as many Transparency Service implementations as possible, this document only specifies the format of Signed Statements (which must be used by all Issuers) and a very thin wrapper format for Receipts, which specifies the Transparency Service identity and the agility parameters for the Signed Inclusion Proofs.
 Most of the details of the Receipt's contents are specified in the COSE Signed Merkle Tree Proof document [I-D.draft-ietf-cose-merkle-tree-proofs].

-4.1.
+5.1.
 Transparency Service

 Transparency Services MUST feature an Append-only Log.
-The Append-only Log is the verifiable data structure that records Signed Statements and supports the production of Receipts.
+The Append-only Log is the verifiable data structure that records registered Signed Statements and supports the production of Receipts.

-All Transparency Services MUST expose APIs for the registration of Signed Statements and issuance of Receipts.
+All Transparency Services MUST expose APIs for the Registration of Signed Statements and issuance of Receipts.

 Transparency Services MAY support additional APIs for auditing, for instance, to query the history of Signed Statements.

-Typically a Transparency Service has a single Issuer identity which is present in the iss claim of Receipts for that service.
+Typically a Transparency Service has a single Issuer identity which is present in the iss Claim of Receipts for that service.

-Multi-tenant support can be enabled through the use of identifiers in the iss claim, for example, ts.example may have a distinct Issuer identity for each sub domain, such as customer1.ts.example and customer2.ts.example.
+Multi-tenant support can be enabled through the use of identifiers in the iss Claim, for example, ts.example may have a distinct Issuer identity for each sub domain, such as customer1.ts.example and customer2.ts.example.

-4.1.1.
+5.1.1.
 Registration Policies

 Registration Policies refer to additional checks over and above the Mandatory Registration Checks that are performed before a Signed Statement is accepted to be registered to the Append-only Log.